-Even if we complete the necessary clinical trials, we cannot predict when, or if, we will obtain regulatory approval to commercialize CC8464 and CT2000 and the approval may be for a narrower indication than we seek.
+Even if we complete the necessary clinical trials, we cannot predict when, or if, we will obtain regulatory approval to commercialize CC8464, CT2000 and CT3000 and the approval may be for a narrower indication than we seek.

 We cannot commercialize a compound until the appropriate regulatory authorities have reviewed and approved the compound.
-Even if CC8464 and CT2000 meet their respective safety and efficacy endpoints in clinical trials, the regulatory authorities may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval.
+Even if CC8464, CT2000 and CT3000 meet their respective safety and efficacy endpoints in clinical trials, the regulatory authorities may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval.
 Additional delays may result if an FDA Advisory Committee or other regulatory authority recommends non-approval or restrictions on approval.
 In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory authority policy during the period of product development, clinical trials and the review process.

 Regulatory authorities also may approve a compound for more limited indications than requested or they may impose significant limitations in the form of narrow indications, warnings or a post-approval safety monitoring program.
 These regulatory authorities may require precautions or contra-indications with respect to conditions of use or they may grant approval subject to the performance of costly post-marketing clinical trials.
-In addition, regulatory authorities may not approve the labeling claims that are necessary or desirable for the successful commercialization of CC8464 and CT2000.
-Any of the foregoing scenarios could materially harm the commercial prospects for CC8464 and CT2000 and materially and adversely affect our business, financial condition, results of operations and prospects as CC8464 is our only compound in clinical development and CT2000 has not yet entered pre-clinical trials.
+In addition, regulatory authorities may not approve the labeling claims that are necessary or desirable for the successful commercialization of CC8464, CT2000 and CT3000.
+Any of the foregoing scenarios could materially harm the commercial prospects for CC8464, CT2000 and CT3000 and materially and adversely affect our business, financial condition, results of operations and prospects as CC8464 is our only compound in clinical development and CT2000 and CT3000 have not yet entered pre-clinical trials.

-CC8464 and CT2000 may cause undesirable side effects or have other properties that could delay or prevent its regulatory approval, limit the commercial potential or result in significant negative consequences following any potential marketing approval.
+CC8464, CT2000 and CT3000 may cause undesirable side effects or have other properties that could delay or prevent its regulatory approval, limit the commercial potential or result in significant negative consequences following any potential marketing approval.